boramalper/magnetico/cmd/magneticod/README.md

 ## Usage
 ### Database
-**magneticod** is designed to be able to use different database engines to store its data, but currently only SQLite 3 is supported.
+**magneticod** is designed to be able to use different database engines to store its data, but currently only SQLite 3 and PostgreSQL 9+ are supported.

+#### SQLite

 The database file can be found in:

 - **On Linux**